-Information on sexually transmitted diseases is limited in New Zealand.
-Sexually transmitted infections (STIs) with the exception of AIDs are not notifiable.
-Surveillance efforts are based on the voluntary provision of data from sexual health clinics (SHCs), family planning clinics (FPCs) and laboratories.
+Sexually transmitted infections (STIs) with the exception of AIDs were not notifiable in 2016.
+Surveillance efforts are based on voluntary provision of data from sexual health clinics (SHCs), family planning clinics (FPCs) and laboratories.
 Sexual health services in the Auckland region are provided through primary health care, including Family Planning and regional sexual health clinics and youth clinics.

-In 2013, the national chlamydia rate was 633 cases per 100,000 population, a decrease from 744 cases per 100,000 population in 2012.
-The Auckland region rate was the same as the national rate.
-More than two-thirds of laboratory-diagnosed cases of chlamydia in 2013 were females.
+In 2016, the Auckland region chlamydia rate was 643 cases per 100,000 population (651 nationally), and has been increasing since 2014 although it is still lower than the 2011 peak rate.
+More than two-thirds of laboratory-diagnosed cases of chlamydia in 2016 were females but this partly reflects the fact that 80% of tests were for females, suggesting many infections in males remain undiagnosed and untreated.
 Chlamydia is most commonly diagnosed in females in the 15-19 years age group and in males in the 20-24 years age group in both the laboratory and clinic settings.
-Nationally, there has been a steady decline in the chlamydia rate for females in the 15-19 years age group since 2009.
-(ESR, Sexually transmitted infections in New Zealand 2013)
+Overall, there were 2.2 cases per 100 people amongst 15-19 year olds and 2.7 cases per 100 people amongst 20-24 year olds in Auckland in 2016.
+If the rates for females were replicated for males, which is likely the case, around 5 cases per 100 people in the 15-24 age group occur each year.
+(ESR, Sexually transmitted infections in New Zealand 2016)